ComputerSmoke/wizInt/README.md

 wizInt is a work-in-progress programming language. wizInt.py is its interpreter.

+Usage: "python wizInt.py [main file] [optional: input file]

 The language has spells, scrolls, and creatures.
 Spells are operations defined by the language.
 Scrolls are a list of spells, to be cast in order.
 Creatures take an action each tick based on their type.